 Consider that the apostle Paul starts out his letter to the church in Rome by saying, “This letter is from Paul, a slave of Christ Jesus, chosen by God to be an apostle and sent out to preach his Good News.”
 And he’s not alone.
 Other biblical authors used similar phrasing, early church leaders like Peter, James, and Jude.

-But it’s important to note that in Rome, it wasn’t just the lowly and downtrodden who were slaves.
+But a small shift is in order in our thinking.
+It’s important to note that in Rome, it wasn’t just the lowly and downtrodden who were slaves.
 “In some languages of the ancient Middle East a phrase meaning ‘slave of the king’ or ‘servant of the king’ had become the title of an important person in the government.”1 In other words, the Emperor’s trusted advisors, counselors, and officials.

 We must also consider Jesus’s own words.
 In John 8, He was talking to some Jews who believed in Him when He said, You are truly my disciples if you remain faithful to my teachings.
 And you will know the truth, and the truth will set you free (verses 31-32).